osghaffar/osghaffar.github.io/CGSPosts/abduction.md

 In such cases, we use an abductive method of reasoning to infer what a person most likely means given background data and the situational context, even if we have never heard the word before or seen a sentence used this way before.
 But the noteworthy thing is that this is generally a subconscious and automatic process; we follow along a conversation with minimal effort, piecing together the intended meaning of the speaker as they talk.

 This indicates that abduction, or inference to the best explanation, is not only found as a higher-order process that we do with conscious intention and awareness.
-Rather, it seems to be something more deeply rooted, something more akin to an intuition.
+Rather, it also seems to be something more deeply-rooted, something more akin to an intuitive process.

 ### Experimental Evidence